PostHog/posthog.com/contents/blog/hacker-news-premortem.md

 ## I got stuck trying to use it

-A lot of people will try your thing out, if they can.
+One of the things we've learned about working with developers is that a lot of technical people will try your thing out, if they can.

 Make sure someone else is using your product in production before you launch it.
 You'll get no end of edge cases.
 Or even "majority cases" cases like the first ever user of PostHog:

 ![user gets stuck because they cannot log into PostHog](../images/02/Screenshot-2020-02-25-at-21.52.15.png)

-At least they liked the website.
+Hey, at least they liked the website.

 We had a handful of friends using PostHog first, then we ran some Twitter ads to get a further 20 ish companies using the product, then we put it on Hacker News.

-Do not let this slow you down though (just optimize for "does anyone care" early on) - it took us [a month of intense work](pivot-to-posthog), as one example.
+Do not let this slow you down though (just optimize for "does anyone care" early on) - it took us just [a month of intense work](pivot-to-posthog) to do this, as one example.
+See some other [things that are fast](https://patrickcollison.com/fast).

 [Example](https://news.ycombinator.com/item?id=30698771) | [Example 2](https://news.ycombinator.com/item?id=29892909) | [Example 3](https://news.ycombinator.com/item?id=29629604) | [Example 4](https://news.ycombinator.com/item?id=27885861)

 ## This doesn't seem like a sustainable business

+If your thing looks unsustainable, then no one wants to rely on it.

+The basics here are:

+i) there's some way of making money from the thing that is obvious to readers ii) _if_ the target marget is super niche, then it has an obvious (or explained) path to expanding beyond this

 [Example](https://news.ycombinator.com/item?id=28289988) | [Example 2](https://news.ycombinator.com/item?id=20107991) | [Example 3](https://news.ycombinator.com/item?id=20108075)

 ## I need to know how much it'll cost

 Put pricing on there if you can.

 If you're not ready to create a paid version yet, then state your plans in this area (and create an easy way for people to get in touch so you can get all the signal you can).

 If you do have pricing, be as clear as possible on how your plans work.